If you do not have a valid firearms licence it is an offence to carry, purchase, or acquire a firearm.

 We are that law firm.
-And as one of the most highly recommended Crime Solicitors in Coventry and Warwickshire, you can be confident that we will look after you and your family during this stressful time.
+And as one of the most highly recommended Crime Solicitors in Coventry and across Warwickshire and the Midlands, you can be confident that we will look after you and your family during this stressful time.

 Advising and representing people accused of committing a criminal offence

 We are highly recommended as an expert criminal defence law firm for people accused of committing a crime.
-We provide 24/7 police station representation.
+Our Coventry and Midland based solicitors provide 24/7 police station representation.
 Therefore, will be at your side, protecting your interests from the start.
 Because we understand the correct procedure the police must follow when making an arrest, we will carefully examine the circumstances surrounding you being detained and get the charges dropped if proper processes were not complied with.

 Our criminal law team has in-depth experience in defending serious criminal charges, including firearms offences.
 We work with the country’s top expert witnesses and focus on providing you with advice and representation you can trust.
 We know that your reputation, your freedom, and your family’s financial security is at stake – therefore, we never give up until every appeal has been exhausted.

 Below are several common questions clients ask us concerning firearms offences.